 Russian authorities make it compulsory to pay health insurance in Russia to the social security system.
 This entitles everyone to basic medical care covering emergency services, and is free to everyone living in Russia.

 The quality of public healthcare in Russia is low in comparison to other European countries.
 Russia lacks English-speaking doctors, although there are many private healthcare centers providing medical services equal to international standards.
 Learn more about the Russian healthcare system and Russian health insurance with Expatica’s useful guides.

 Foreigners visiting Russia or staying for the short term need to have private travel insurance before entering the country.
 If you plan to stay for the long-term and apply for a temporary or permanent visa, foreign residents are legally required to purchase healthcare insurance.
 Without it, you cannot get a Russian visa.
 Expats can then benefit from the same public healthcare access as local citizens.

 Russia is one of the best countries to retire to.
 The age of retirement in Russia for men is 60 and 55 for women, although these ages are up for review in 2018.
 The national average pension in Russia also currently stands at RUB 12,400 while in Moscow the average pension is RUB 13,470 and RUB 13,6000 for St Petersburg.

 Besides mandatory health insurance, there are other types of insurance in Russia that expats should be aware of.
 For example, business insurance is fundamental if you are a business owner.
 Policies cover you for vehicles, personnel, public liability together with building and content insurance.

 If you plan to drive in Russia, you must take out car insurance.
 It is also advisable to have personal insurance to cover you for injury to yourself and others.
-You should also consider home insurance that covers fire, water damage, theft and vandalism, whether renting in Moscow or buying Russian property.
+You should also consider home insurance that covers fire, water damage, theft, and vandalism, whether renting in Russia or buying Russian property.
 In some cases, it may be a condition for getting a Russian mortgage.